powdr-labs/powdr-template/README.md

-# powdrVM template
+# powdrVM Usage Template

-This template is a basic structure for a powdrVM host/guest project.
+This is a foundational template for generating zero-knowledge proofs with powdrVM.
+You write the code to be proven as a guest program for the zkVM host.
+This template includes a structure for host/guest interaction, ZKP setup, and artifact generation.

+Guest programs are written in Rust.
+When creating your guest program, you can write Rust code in the usual way, including using std and importing packages others have written.
+We provide some additional powdrVM specific functionalities via system calls, such as IO operations for host <-> guest communication and precompiles to accelerate complex programs via optimized circuits.

 ## Dependencies